Two Students Named 2025 Mississippi Lions All-State Band Members

 The Mississippi Lions All-State Band is the premiere honor band in the state.
 Established in 1949 under the leadership of Roy Martin, The Mississippi Lions have been named international champion 38 times.
 More than 100 students from across Mississippi are selected each year for the band through an audition process.
 Each student prepares two pieces of music to perform in front of a panel of judges.

-Kim, who has been playing the flute since 7th grade, credits much of her success to early experiences sparking a love for music.
-“In 8th grade, my band director, Mr. Jefferson, encouraged me to audition for the All-State Middle School Band,” Kim explained.
-“At first, I only tried it because my friends were doing it, but I ended up loving the experience and that’s where I first heard about the Lions Band.”
+Both students attribute much of their success to early experiences that sparked their love for music.
+For Kim, it was an 8th-grade All-State Middle School Band audition that changed her perspective.
+“At first, I only tried it because my friends were doing it, but I ended up loving the experience and that’s where I first heard about the Lions Band,” she explained.

-Kim has had the opportunity to further hone her skills at MSMS.
+At MSMS, both students have found a supportive community that has allowed them to grow even further.
 “When I was first accepted into MSMS, I worried there wouldn’t be many opportunities to keep up with the band,” Kim shared.
 “Joining the MSMS Chamber Ensemble really changed things for me.
 It kept me connected to music, pushed me to grow as a musician, and inspired me to keep auditioning for clinics and the Lions Band.”

 While she has chosen to pass on this year’s Lions Band opportunity, Kim is already setting her sights on the future.
 “I’m planning to audition again next year and I’m really excited about the chance to make it and take part in some incredible performances and experiences with the Lions Band then!”